the fp is things-to-do

 The northern half of the Cypriot capital feels even more lost in time than the Greek half.
-The focal point of the city is the grand Selimiye Mosque, formerly the Ayia Sofia Cathedral, which was built at around the same time as London's Westminster Cathedral.
+Its focal point is the grand Selimiye Mosque, formerly the Ayia Sofia Cathedral, which is visible from the southern half of the city.
 Easing relations between the two governments mean that jaunts across the border are easy today.

 Kick back in Girne

 Once an important Roman and Venetian port, Girne, formerly known as Kyrenia, is one of the jewels of the Mediterranean.
 Set around a postcard perfect harbour guarded by a vast Venetian fortress, this picturesque town has played witness to most of the significant events in Cypriot history, from Hellenisation to the arrival of the Crusaders.
-It's probably best known for its castles, one of which houses the remains of a 2,300-year-old merchant ship.
+It’s probably best known for its castles, one of which houses the remains of a merchant ship dating back to the fourth century.

 Potter around in peaceful Paphos

-The most friendly resort in the republic, pretty Paphos is set around a picturesque harbour, dominated by an imposing medieval fort.
-During 2017 Paphos can boast with the title "European culture capital".
+The friendliest resort in the republic, pretty Paphos is set around a picturesque harbour, dominated by an imposing medieval fort.
 It's worth visiting during the summer festival when the sound of opera reverberates around the ancient walls.
 The city is also famous for the Greco-Roman, rock-carved Tombs of the Kings and the immaculate ancient mosaics in the House of Dionysos.